syncfusion-content/xamarin-docs/Xamarin/Calendar/Accessibility.md

 Ctrl + Plus
 </td>
 <td>
-SfCalendar ViewMode changes in the order of MonthView, YearView, DecadeView, and CenturyView.
+View mode changes in the order of Month, Year, Decade, and Century.
 </td>
 </tr>
 <tr>